geoblacklight/geoblacklight-schema/README.md

 These metadata would be generated from the OGP Schema, or MODS, or FGDC, or ISO 19139.
 For example, from [OGP to GeoBlacklight](https://github.com/sul-dlss/geohydra/blob/master/ogp/transform.rb).

+Note that the `solr_geom` WKT syntax requires Solr 4.7 with Spatial4J 0.4.

 ```xml
 <doc>